jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-14e.md

 Thine paths in the deep waters;
 And thine footsteps were gone, unknown.

-Psalm 104, exalting the deeds of the Celestial Lord, recalled the time when the oceans overran the continents and were made to go back:
+Psalm 104 exalted the deeds of the Celestial Lord.
+It recalled when the oceans overran the continents and were made to go back:

 Thou didst fix the Earth in constancy,
 For ever and ever to be unmoved.